atomicsamurai/elk-docker/README.md

 ### Changes:

-02-Mar-2021 - Using filebeat to pull logs from ForgeRock ID Cloud 22-Feb-2021 - Moved from OSS versions to "Basic" licensed ones.
+15-Mar-2021 - Disabled logstash and automatic creation of index pattern and Canvas in Kibana 02-Mar-2021 - Using filebeat to pull logs from ForgeRock ID Cloud 22-Feb-2021 - Moved from OSS versions to "Basic" licensed ones.
 Also filtered out IDM "ping" entries.
 18-Dec-2020 - Sync'ed the tail script with upstream (https://github.com/vscheuber/fidc-debug-tools), fixing the issue where the `pagedResultsCookie` was getting reset in case of an error response from the log API.